-NISSAN recommends that all pre-teens and children be restrained in the rear seat.
+NISSAN recommends that all pre-teens and children be restrained in the rear seat if available (Crew Cab models).
 According to accident statistics, children are safer when properly restrained in the rear seat than in the front seat.

-This is especially important because your vehicle has a supplemental restraint system (Air bag system) for the right front passenger.
+This is especially important because your vehicle has a supplemental restraint system (Air bag system) for the front passenger.
 See "Supplemental restraint system" later in this section.